MALE INTIMATE WAXING 'MANZILIAN'

 Please ensure you are well hydrated the day before and on the day of your treatment.
 This will reduce discomfort during your treatment.
 You may find pain relief tablets 20 minutes prior to treatment and anti-histamines for a couple of days before your treatment will reduce discomfort and minimise any reactions.

-We ask that you shower/bathe prior to your treatment and refrain from physical activities, swimming, sunbathing and use of sunbeds, steam rooms and saunas for 24 hours before and after any hair removal treatment.
+It is very important you shower/bathe just prior to your treatment, we can not complete your treatment unless you have done so and you may still be charged.
+Please also refrain from physical activities, swimming, sunbathing and use of sunbeds, steam rooms and saunas for 24 hours before and after any hair removal treatment.
 You will need to avoid sexual activity for 48 hours after treatment.
 Please avoid applying any products to the area including moisturiser, creams, oils, anti-perspirants, deodorants, cologne, aftershave or talcum powder.

 For best results you will need at least half a centimeter of hair growth and no more than two centimeters.
 You may need to trim the area this will help to minimise any pain.
 We understand this may be physically challenging, when booking please let us know to allow extra time to trim areas prior to your treatment.